stschulte/puppet-nimsoft/README.md

 ### Agentil probe

 The `sapbasis_agentil` probe can be used to monitor SAP instances.
-The probe is available trough CA but has been developed by Agentil.
+The probe is available through CA but has been developed by Agentil.

-**NOTE**: The agentil probe uses a new json based configuration file format since version `4.00`.
-The puppet types can only handle this new format, so if you are using an older version of the `sapbasis_agentil` probe, you'll most likely destroy your configuration file!
+**NOTE**: The agentil probe uses a new json based configuration file format since version 4.00.
+The puppet types can only handle this new format, so if you are using an **older** version of the `sapbasis_agentil` probe, you'll most likely destroy your configuration file!

 The custom types for handling different aspects of your `sapbasis_agentil` allow